 A walled city of stone structures, flanked in the sun’s golden hues, make up a maze of pathways that cut this ancient stronghold into the Muslim, Christian, Armenian and Jewish quarters, and knowledge of the complex and delicate history is not always necessary to appreciate the architecture, ancient relics and charged atmospheres here.

-Whether you watch the Jews praying at the Western (Wailing) Wall or singing in cause of a celebration; silently observe Christians in prayer at the Church of the Holy Sepulchre while standing amidst the clang of the church bells; or look on as Muslims make their way to the Mosque as the call to prayer reverberates around you, you don’t have to be spiritual to be moved and taken in by the religious spectacles that blend together in this small space, whilst simmering in division beneath the surface.
+Whether you watch the Jews praying at the Western (Wailing) Wall or singing in the cause of a celebration, silently observe Christians in prayer at the Church of the Holy Sepulchre while standing amidst the clang of the church bells, or look on as Muslims make their way to the Mosque as the call to prayer reverberates around you, you don’t have to be spiritual to be moved and taken in by the religious spectacles that blend in this small space, whilst simmering in division beneath the surface.

 Visit Temple Mount – The Symbol of Jerusalem